-The most important thing for yo-yoing is yoyo.
-But how to choose the right one to start with?
+The most important thing for yo-yoing is the yo-yo.
+But how do you choose the right one to start with?

-It is definitely not true that the more expensive the better.
-If you are starting out, you should reach for a yoyo that is so-called responsive.
-This means that the yoyo spins at the end of the string, but can be reached by tugging upwards.
+The most expensive does not always mean it is better.
+If you are starting out, you should begin with a yo-yo which is responsive.
+This means that the yo-yo spins at the end of the string, but can return to your hand by tugging upwards.

-The most important trick to start with is to throw correctly and return the yoyo to your hand.
-And while the beginner yoyo can be easily returned to a non-responsive yoyo, you need to master a more advanced trick to get it back in your hand.
+The most important trick to start with is to throw correctly and return the yo-yo back to your hand.
+And while some beginner yo-yos can easily turn into a non-responsive yo-yo by changing the ball bearing, you need to master a more advanced trick to get it back in your hand.

-Beginner tricks are also much easier to master with a yoyo designed specifically for that, and if you go gradually, you can learn a few new yoyo tricks every day.
+Beginner tricks are also much easier to master with a yo-yo designed specifically for that, and if you progress gradually, you can learn a few new yo-yo tricks every day.

-There are an immense number of so-called styles in yo-yoing.
+There are various so-called styles in yo-yoing.
 Five of them are officially recognized in competitions around the world.
 They are marked with a number and the letter A (1A, 2A, 3A, 4A, 5A).

 2A / Looping

-Yo-yoing with two narrower yo-yos that are set to come back more.
-Yoyer shoots them both at once.
+Yo-yoing with two narrower yo-yos that are set to responsive play.
+Player throws them both at once in aa “looping” motion.

-A style in which two spinning yo-yos are used.
-It’s actually a two-handed 1A
+Two spinning yo-yos using string style tricks are used.
+It’s actually a two-handed version of 1A.

 4A / Offstring

-It uses a larger yoyo that is not tied to a string.
-So you can throw Yoyo in the air around, throw around the limbs and perform other tricks that do not work in other styles.
+It uses a larger yo-yo that is not tied to a string.
+You can throw the yo-yo up into the air and maneuver it around the body.

 5A / Freehand